-Going back to my grandma’s days where we had glass jars and beeswax clothes.
+Going back to my grandma’s days, where we had glass jars and beeswax cloths.
 Wooden spoons for the pan.

 I feel like the oil industry is having a good laugh because they get to make all the coin on products that are harmful to us.

 Then you go to the doctor – then you get pills – then you need an operation, and then you die mummified from the inside like a Playmobil figure.

 This is what people will say in 2000 years when they discover that we are still in our coffins, just as plastic mummies.